Configure reusable project templates with milestones, tasks, outcomes, and form inputs.

 Answer any assignee questions

 On the right, fill in any questions the project type asks — for example, Who should handle this?.
-For each, choose a person, an existing team, or click Create a new team… to name a team and pick its members.
+For each, choose a person or an existing team.
+Admins can also click Create a new team… to name a team and pick its members.
 The Install button stays disabled until every question is answered.

 4